A Guide to Growing Citrus

 How to Grow Bananas

 Learn tips and tricks on how to grow bananas and get abundant harvests.
-Banana (Musa) are fantastic permaculture plants because they have so many uses both in the garden and the kitchen.
-Bananas are in fact a perennial herb, not a tree.
+Bananas (Musa) are fantastic permaculture plants because they have so many uses both in the garden and the kitchen.
+Bananas are in fact, a perennial herb, not a tree.
 The bananas grow from a stalk that emerges from the centre of the banana palm.

 Bananas come in both full-size and dwarf varieties, allowing you to grow them in both large and small space gardens.
 Plus, you just can’t beat the flavour of homegrown bananas!